ryanef/ryanfdev/src/content/blog/aws-elastic-container-service-overview.md

 There's a *cluster manager* -- a backend service responsible for keeping track of your container's `state`.
 A company may have hundreds or thousands of containers running on any given day, so keeping track of their state(memory, cpu, networking info, storage volumes, etc...) is critical.
 ECS uses a key-value store to track information about your containers with the help of an `agent` - a lightweight program written in Go - that is automatically installed on every EC2 instance.
 As you can imagine, state can conflict at times and ECS deals with this by using optimistic concurrency.

 **EC2 Mode** will provision regular EC2 instances in a VPC of your choice.
 These instances are just like any other EC2 Instance, you will be expected to manage them and pay for the instance's running time.
 EC2 Mode can be a great compromise if you want to keep control over the container's hosts but also pass off some of the container management responsibility to ECS.
-It's important to remember you'll still be paying for the EC2 hosts even if your containers aren't running.
+Remember you'll still be paying for the EC2 hosts even if your containers aren't running.

 **Fargate mode** still operates in a VPC and much of the surrounding technology is the same but there's less administrator overhead since you won't be managing the EC2 instances yourself.
 Fargate tasks are injected into the VPC you choose and given an Elastic Network Interface(ENI) which means it can now get an IP address plus the ability to use security groups.
 Fargate is running on a shared infrastructure so you only pay for the resources used when the containers run.